 Commission structure.
 Affirm charges both merchants and shoppers for using the service.
 For consumers, the interest rate varies from 0 to 30 percent, but no late, annual, or other hidden fees are charged.

 Merchant fees.
-A typical fee is 5.99 percent of the purchase price and a $0.30 transaction fee, but Affirm states that the exact amount can vary by business type and size.
+Their fees range from 2 to 6 percent of the purchase price plus a $0.30 transaction fee, but the exact amount can vary by business type and size.

 Integration.
 Affirm partners with all major eCommerce platforms and Stripe for effortless integration.
 Its REST APIs are available at its Developer Portal.
 You can also opt for a telesales integration or a single-use Affirm virtual card issuance.